Mississippi River bridge lit up at night

 The Carriage House Restaurant is also on-site, and is open Wednesday through Sunday for lunch; I will post a review of the Carriage House in the future.
 (My apologies, but photography is prohibited inside the house, so I don’t have any photos of the inside.
 Trust me when I say, it’s spectacularly furnished.)

 My wife Prita standing in front of the front door

 The front of the house, with its massive Corinthian columns

 From the lawn of Stanton Hall, you can see several other antebellum homes across the street, including this beautiful example that’s currently for sale…

 …and this one whose roof has seen better days…

 After lunch at the Carriage House, we spent half an hour or so walking off our meal getting back to our car.
-Following a short trip out of town to see an Indian burial mound (to be covered in a future post), we returned to Natchez to visit Stanton Hall’s “sister property”, of sorts…
+Following a short trip out of town to see an Indian burial mound, we returned to Natchez to visit Stanton Hall’s “sister property”, of sorts…

 Longwood, c.
 1861